Property and Estates

 His previous experience, and his extensive work in family law, gives him a refreshing and useful perspective on advising on property issues.

-Graham is experienced in Inheritance Act claims, TOLATA, proprietary estoppel, equitable accounting, the drafting of wills, codicils, trust documents and powers of attorney, disputed wills, contentious probate, intestacy, trust disputes, Court of Protection, and matrimonial finance, particularly involving trusts and third party interests.
+Graham is experienced in Inheritance Act claims, TOLATA, proprietary estoppel, equitable accounting, the drafting of wills, codicils, trust documents and powers of attorney, disputed wills, contentious probate, intestacy, trust disputes, and Court of Protection.

 Whilst a solicitor, Graham acted for HNW individuals, company directors, entrepreneurs, non-domiciled/non-resident individuals, PRs, trustees and elderly/vulnerable clients.